Frequently Asked Questions

 - Before the COVID-19 virus was reported in the US, we enacted our emergency preparedness plan and established a task force of individuals across our company.

-- We follow CDC guidelines and go beyond, for instance ALL staff – maintenance through administration, not just direct care personnel – are wearing face masks anytime they are in our Crane’s Mill community.
+- ALL staff – maintenance through administration, not just direct care personnel – are wearing face masks anytime they are in our Crane’s Mill community.
 Staff wash their hands frequently and use universal precautions with all those that do not have symptoms of COVID-19.
-When a resident is suspected of being positive or is presumed positive by testing, Staff wear gowns and face shields when entering rooms and in close proximity to infected residents.
+When a resident is suspected of being positive or is presumed positive by testing, staff wear gowns and face shields when entering rooms and in close proximity to infected residents.

 - All of our staff is screened before every shift and reminded often to self-monitor for symptoms while at Crane’s Mill and at home.